 - 3. Choose to Edit an existing booth configuration file or click Add to create a new booth configuration file: - a.
-In the screen that appears configure the following parameters: - Configuration File.
+In the screen that appears configure the following parameters: - Configuration file.
 A name for the booth configuration file.
 YaST suggests booth by default.
 This results in the booth configuration being written to / etc/booth/booth.conf.
-Only change this value if you need to set up multiple booth instances for different Geo clusters as described in Section 4.3, "Using a Multi-Tenant Booth Setup". - Transport.
+Only change this value if you need to set up multiple booth instances for different Geo clusters as described in Section 4.4, "Using a multi-tenant booth setup". - Transport.
 The transport protocol used for communication between the sites.
 Only UDP is supported, but other transport layers will follow in the future.
-See also Example 4.1, "A Booth Configuration File", position 1. - Port.
+See also Example 4.1, "A booth configuration file", position 1. - Port.
 The port to be used for communication between the booth instances at each site.
-See also Example 4.1, "A Booth Configuration File", position 2. - Arbitrator.
+See also Example 4.1, "A booth configuration file", position 2. - Arbitrator.
 The IP address of the machine to use as arbitrator.
-See also Example 4.1, "A Booth Configuration File", position 3.
+See also Example 4.1, "A booth configuration file", position 3.

 To specify an Arbitrator, click Add.
 In the dialog that opens, enter the IP address of your arbitrator and click OK. - Site.
 The IP address used for the boothd on a site.
-See also Example 4.1, "A Booth Configuration File", position (4).
+See also Example 4.1, "A booth configuration file", position 4.
 To specify a Site of your Geo cluster, click Add.
-In the dialog that opens, enter the IP address of one site and click OK.

-• Ticket.
-The ticket to be managed by booth.
-See also Example 4.1, "A Booth Configuration File", position (6).
+In the dialog that opens, enter the IP address of one site and click OK. - Ticket.
+The tickets to be managed by booth or a cluster administrator.
+See also Example 4.1, "A booth configuration file", position 6.

 To specify a Ticket, click Add.
 In the dialog that opens, enter a unique Ticket name.
 If you need to define multiple tickets with the same parameters and values, save configuration effort by creating a "ticket template" that specifies the default parameters and values for all tickets.
-To do so, use default as Ticket name.
+To do so, use \\default\\ as Ticket name.

-Authentication.
+• Authentication.
 To enable authentication for booth, click Authentication and in the dialog that opens, activate Enable Security Auth.
 If you already have an existing key, specify the path and file name in Authentication file.
 To generate a key file for a new Geo cluster, click Generate Authentication Key File.
 The key will be created and written to the location specified in Authentication file.
 Additionally, you can specify optional parameters for your ticket.
-For an overview, see Example 4.1, "A Booth Configuration File", positions 7 to 14.
+For an overview, see Example 4.1, "A booth configuration file", positions 7 to 15.
 Click OK to confirm your changes.